D2-mods/D2-Mira/d2-mira/readme-ammo.txt

 ==================================================
 ITEM RESOURCE
 ==================================================
-BGEE:
+BGEE/EET:
-d2tec01 - Big Metal Rod
+d2tec01b - Big Metal Rod
 d2tec06 - Pulse Ammunition (prototype)
+These are the items that appear in the game.

 IWDEE:
 d2tec01 - Big Metal Rod